-An Outsourcing Committee has been established with the purpose of providing a forum to share best practices and knowledge between General Counsel, Enterprise Risk Management, Compliance, and Supply Chain functions and other relevant functions as the case may be, ensuring that regulatory requirements are coordinated in relation to outsourcing contracts.
+An Outsourcing Committee has been established with the purpose of providing a forum to share best practices and knowledge between General Counsel/Legal, Enterprise Risk Management, Compliance, and Supply Chain functions and other relevant functions as the case may be, ensuring that regulatory requirements are coordinated in relation to outsourcing contracts.
 Furthermore, the Outsourcing Committee facilitates consistent view on outsourcing and regulatory requirements, provides a forum for identification of outsourcing issues, qualification of outsourcing contracts in relation to applicable regulations and policies and supports governance procedures in relation to outsourcing are complied with.

-The Board is ultimately responsible for all outsourcing, however the General Counsel has an overall first line ownership of the outsourcing regime within the Company and the Legal function has the coordinative role for external outsourcing contracts and manage intra-group related outsourcing.
+The Board is ultimately responsible for all outsourcing however, the General Counsel has an overall first line ownership of the outsourcing regime within the Company and the Legal function has the coordinative role for external outsourcing contracts and manage intra-group related outsourcing.
 Management of outsourcing relationship with external suppliers primarily lies with the Supply Chain function.
+The CEO reports on a quarterly basis to the Board on the performance of the outsourcing, unless there is an incident or other essential occurrence which require the attendance of the Board in which case the Board is notified immediately.